Human Resource Development (Top-up)

 What opportunities might it lead to?

-We are an Accredited Centre for the Chartered Institute of Personnel and Development (CIPD).
+We are an Approved Centre for the Chartered Institute of Personnel and Development (CIPD).
 Following the PgDip which provides the generalist grounding needed to operate as an HR professional; this course equips you to operate effectively at a strategic HR level.

 Here are some routes our graduates have pursued: